Applied Accounting - Bookkeeping

 Learn to do a full set of organizational bookkeeping from beginning to Financial Statements.
 Students can then apply these skills to accounting software programs.

-Record keeping and entering accounts for small and medium size enterprises.
+Possible career opportunities include record keeping and entering accounts for small and medium size enterprises.

-In-Class for a full semester
+In-Class for a Full Semester

 - Traditional classroom delivery.